webpack/webpack.js.org/src/content/contribute/writing-a-plugin.md

 module.exports = HelloWorldPlugin;
 ```

-Then to use the plugin, just include an instance in your webpack config `plugins` array:
+Then to use the plugin, include an instance in your webpack config `plugins` array:

 ```javascript
 // webpack.config.js